Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Multigraph Topology

-Through Eq.~\ref{eq:skipbatch_DFL} and Eq.~\ref{eq:indentify_k}, at each state, if a silo is not an isolated node, it must wait for the model from its neighbor to update its weight.
+where $(k- h)$ is the index of the considered weights; $h$ is initialized to $0$ and $h = h + 1, \: \text{if } \:\: e_{k-h}(i,j) = \mathbb{0}$.
+Through Eq.~\ref{eq:skipbatch_DFL}, at each state, if a silo is not an isolated node, it must wait for the model from its neighbor to update its weight.
 If a silo is an isolated node, it can use the model in its neighbor from the $(k-h)$ round to update its weight immediately.
-We next theoretically show in the following propositions that our proposed DPASGD++ is a general case for DPASGD~\cite{wang2018cooperative}, and will become the original DPASGD with some certain conditions.